open-blog-initiative/open-blog.dev/docs/contributing.md

 ##### Comments section

-If you want to let user comment your blog post, just add this add the end of your post.
+If you want to let user comment your blog post, just add this add the end of your post:

 ```html
 <Disqus />